Stillat/proteus/README.md

     ->preview();
 ```

-We can save ourselves some keystrokes by supplying an array to the `set` method:
+We can save ourselves some keystrokes by supplying a key/value pair to the `set` method:

 ```php
 <?php